 - 1. Tap the device's power button to turn off the display. - 2.
 Plug the charger into an electrical outlet-a surge protector is recommended. - 3.
-Plug the USB-C connector on the end of the charger cable into the USB-C port on the device. - 4.
-The amber charging LED next to the charging port will blink slowly while the batteries are charging and will glow steadily when the batteries are fully charged.
+Plug the USB-C connector on the end of the charger cable into the USB-C port on the device.

+4. The charging LED beside the charging port should be flashing while the batteries are charging and will glow steadily when the batteries are fully charged.